wwivbbs/docs/installlinux.md

 Package | Comments
 ------- | ----------
-svn (subversion) |  to grab the source code for compiling
+git |  to grab the source code for compiling
-cmake |
-make |
+ncurses-devel | development headers, etc cmake | make |
 gcc 4.9 or later |